Tornado145/ArdreyKellMakerClub.github.io/index.md

 # Welcome to Ardrey Kell's Maker Club!

 **Who are we?**
-We are students at Ardrey Kell High School attempting to build things at school or something like that.
+-We are students at Ardrey Kell High School attempting to build things at school or something like that.

-### What do we do?
+**What do we do?**
-We build stuff and code stuff and do stuff with machines.
+-We build stuff and code stuff and do stuff with machines.

-### Where can you find us?
+**Where can you find us?**
-In Mrs.Robinson's room, b30-something i don't remember only on some days that we meet or stuff.
+-In Mrs.Robinson's room, b30-something i don't remember only on some days that we meet or stuff.

 ## Sections: